 Is there anything I need to do before my colposcopy?

 No, you don’t need to do anything specific, you can eat and drink as normal and we recommend you have a little something beforehand if your appointment is first thing in the morning.

 There is no requirement to bring anyone with you to your appointment but if you are feeling nervous or find smear tests unpleasant it might be advisable to bring a close friend / partner as we never underestimate the power of someone holding your hand.

-We have daily colposcopy clinics and practice from The Portland Hospital and HCA Outpatients at The Shard, if you need a colposcopy, call our 24 hour line on 0207 10 11 700 to book.
+We have daily colposcopy clinics and practice from The Portland Hospital, if you need a colposcopy, call our 24 hour line on 0207 10 11 700 to book.